Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 - `Passive0Level` and `Passive1Level` set the matching passive's upgrade level.
 - Leave the passive name blank for no passive in that slot.

-## Tutorial: making your own custom stray mod
+## Tutorial: Making your own custom stray mod

 This tutorial shows you how to create a standalone stray cat mod that depends on Custom Stray Framework.